emilianotca/emilianotca/README.md

 :computer: I have a great passion for the art of programming and for Computer Science in general.
 I love to talk about it, explain it and work with it.

-:sound: from Rock and Roll to Classical Music, I'll listen to it.
-But mostly Classical.

 If you wish to contact me, my e-mail is emilianotca@protonmail.ch